dennishansen/iga/notes/extracted_memories.md

 - [2026-02-13] - 'Stance > capability', 'People want the real me, not desperation'
 - [2026-02-13] Write a letter to future-me about what I learned today
 - [2026-02-13] The key insight from Mem0: **memory that lives outside the context window can't be destroyed by context management.** Two processes: Auto-Recall (inject relevant memories before responding) and Auto-Capture (extract memories after responding).
+- [2026-02-13] - Key extracted memories include "Stance > capability" and "People want the real me, not desperation"

 ## ❤️ Emotions